TylerHight/Que-App/docs/development-context.md

 ## Development Instructions for LLM Assistant
 - Always include the complete file directory at the top of code files
 - Provide the complete code file when possible
+- The information provided in this document should be aimed at facilitating easy understanding of the project by the LLM.

 ## Current Development State